KiandaBPM/docs/content/docs/low-code/client-connector/_index.md

 The new client connector is designed to allow users to have customized data source connectors.

-Client Connectors will be available for use in the next release 2.20.
+**Client Connectors will be available for use in the next release 2.20.**

-**Please note that administrator privilege's will be required for creating a client connector, using the connector as a data source and in processes will be available to any user under the subscription**
+Please note that administrator privilege's will be required for creating a client connector, using the connector as a data source and in processes will be available to any user under the subscription.

 ## Features